Honu Byron: Overview

 Features, Accessories and Versatility

 The Byron, like Honu’s other iSUPs, is a beautiful iSUP with minimalist design.
-The deck itself is “lacking” in features compared to many other brands’ boards, but still has plenty of functionality for those who value the paddling experience itself.
+The deck itself is “lacking” in features compared to many other brands’ boards, but still has plenty of functionality for those who value the paddling experience itself over how many things you can attach to the board.

 There is a four-point cargo tie down on the front of the board.
-It’s not a very large area, so there’s just enough room for a water bottle, flip flops, and a small, 5L dry bag.
+It’s not a very large area, so there’s just enough room for a water bottle, flip flops, and a small, 5L-10L dry bag.
 I’m not a huge fan of the soft nylon webbing loops used to anchor the bungee cord.
 Fabric loops like these are more susceptible to wear-and-tear, and UV degradation compared to metal D-rings.
+However the fabric loops are less likely to cause bruising if you were to fall on them.

-The deck pad is die-cut for each color (there is just a tiny bit of glue staining between a few sections on mine) and has a pebbled and diamond-groove texture for absolutely incredible grip.
+The deck pad is die-cut for each color and has a pebbled and diamond-groove texture for absolutely incredible grip.
 At the rear of the deck pad, Honu has included a raised kick pad for better control and stability when surfing and pivot turning.

-Under the board there is vibrant, bold color PVC sheet (red for the “dusk” colorway and teal for the “perfect day” option) with the model name and a few symbols inspired by the namesake city in Australia (Byron Bay).
-Just in front of the standard US fin box, you’ll find a quote by renowned science fiction writer Arthur C. Clarke “How inappropriate to call this planet Earth when it is quite clearly Ocean.”
+Under the board there is a vibrant, bold color PVC sheet (red for the “Bright Coral” colorway and teal for the “Perfect Day” option) with the model name and a few symbols inspired by the namesake city in Australia (Byron Bay).
+Just in front of the split US fin box, you’ll find a quote by renowned science fiction writer Arthur C. Clarke “How inappropriate to call this planet Earth when it is quite clearly Ocean.”

-Conspicuously absent from the Byron’s kit is a paddle.
+Conspicuously absent from the Byron’s base kit are a pump and paddle.
 Paddles, in a perfect world, would all be matched to the individual paddler, but beginners (and even intermediate paddlers) don’t always have the technical knowledge or experience to easily choose between different paddles.
-While we do normally like to see a high-quality paddle included with iSUP kits, Honu does also offer a line of reasonably priced, high quality, paddles that perform very, very well.
+Honu does offer a line of reasonably priced, high quality, paddles that perform very, very well.
+Honu also leaves out the default hand pump found in so many other iSUP kits.
+This is so you can choose whether you want a hand pump, Honu’s new e-pump, or none if you already have a pump you like.
+You can choose to bundle a pump and/or paddle with your Byron and receive a 10% discount on those items in doing so.

 Honu’s carbon fiber paddles are lightweight, stiff, and well balanced.
-They have a medium-sized (86 sq in) blade with a medium rake angle to work well in a large variety of conditions for a large variety of paddlers.
+They have medium-sized (86 sq in) blades with a medium rake angle to work well in a large variety of conditions for a large variety of paddlers.
+The Evolution paddle is made with 12k carbon fiber tow and is available with a bamboo and paint veneer (in 3 different colors) or with a “raw” carbon weave blade.

 Stability is one of the most important factors in an all-around board.
 Whether you are a beginner or an advanced paddler, a board that isn’t stable isn’t going to be easy to work with or fun to paddle.